 Faculty members of the Virginia Tech Carilion School of Medicine are of two types: faculty employed by the university or faculty employed by affiliate entities (in most cases Carilion Clinic).
 At all times, regardless of employer, faculty members providing instruction, academic support, or performing academic duties or roles as a Virginia Tech Carilion School of Medicine faculty member are governed by Virginia Tech's policies and procedures.

+Virginia Tech Carilion School of Medicine faculty employed by Virginia Tech will be classified into one of the previous categories (tenure track, clinical, collegiate, professor of practice, or instructor) or as administrative and professional (A/P) faculty.

-In the Virginia Tech Carilion School of Medicine, tenure-to-title is granted at the discretion of the school without any right to, interest in, or expectation of any compensation or guarantee for compensation or future employment and is granted only in the Virginia Tech Carilion School of Medicine to individuals who are not employed by Virginia Tech.
+Virginia Tech Carilion School of Medicine faculty employed by Carilion Clinic may be granted tenure-to-title at the discretion of the school without any right to, interest in, or expectation of any compensation or guarantee for compensation or future employment.
 Tenure-to-title is recognition of a faculty member's significant accomplishments in teaching, clinical care (if relevant), scholarship, and service to the school.